UntilGrassTouch/Maratron-scripts/README.md

 Features
 1. Walk, run, and sprint.
 Character will also do the same thing according to your speed.
 2. Look side whild advancing forward(body direction)
+3. You must change the speed in the script if the default one doesn't match your walking stride.

 ex) Skyrim